Skip to main content

 cURL - POST /payments/initiate

-curl -X POST https://api.nopan.com/payments/initiate \
+curl -X POST https://api.nopan.io/payments/initiate \

 -H "Authorization: Bearer <access-token>" \